aoandrew/CollectivistCapital/README.md

 Over time, capitalism has shown itself to be the most effective way to deploy capital and talent and resources.

-The core driver or source of strength in capitalist structures is capital and capital accumulation which is a strong organizing force; however, the context and values of the people and culture where capitalism is practiced is incredibly important.
+The core driver or source of strength in capitalist structures is capital; the drive for capital accumulation is a strong organizing force in society.

-Concentration of capital confers extraordinary power and influence on the capital holders and disenfranchises outsiders.
-Equal distributions equalizes power -- but enforcing equalization can create strange and sometimes destructive incentives. (#history)
+Concentration of capital confers extraordinary power and influence on the capital holders but also has the ability to disenfranchise outsiders.
+The anger of disenfrachised outsiders is often and for long periods of time suffered in relative silence but often this anger spills into very real and consequential social upheavals to equalize power imbalances.
+Equal distribution equalizes power -- but enforcing equalization can create strange and sometimes destructive incentives or consequences. (#history)

+Currently the wealth distribution looks like this:

 Rather than doing this - collectivist capital